asmit052/ayana-smith-dev-portfolio/README.md

 ---

 ## About Me
-I am December 2025 Computer Science graduate from ECPI University with a concentration in Software Development.
+I am a December 2025 Computer Science graduate from ECPI University with a concentration in Software Development.
 My academic experience spans across front-end development, back-end programming, database design, and full-stack applications.
 I am passionate about building clean, scalable, and user-friendly applications that solve real problems efficiently.

 ---